-When we talk about "entering your data" we're referring to the fact that Beeminder needs to know how much progress you made on your goal today!
-The way it's represented is a pair of numbers:
+When we talk about "entering your data" we're referring to the fact that Beeminder needs to know how much progress you made on your goal today.
+The way it's represented to the bot and in the apps is a pair of numbers in the following format:

 <date> <value> "any optional comment or note about today's data"

 For example, say I have a goal to read 100 pages per week.
 I would tell Beeminder that I read 10 pages on the 8th by saying:

 You can also expand the date format further if you want to enter older data.
 For example,

 2014 05 31 10 "wanted to remember these 10 pages forever"

 would add a datapoint of 10 on 2014 May 31 to my goal with the comment "wanted to remember these 10 pages forever" attached to it.
 Beeminder's smart about inferring the date you mean — like "8" means the 8th of this month but "31" means last month if that was just a few days ago, etc. But if we guess wrong, you can edit the data after submitting it via the goal's page.

 Check out "How do I enter data" to see more information and screenshots for all the different ways you can submit data to a Beeminder goal.